filipkro/asv_caltech/README.md

-# Autonomous boat used for river mapping developed at Caltech summer of 2019
+# Autonomous boat used for river mapping at Caltech

 #Running the Boat in remote control mode
 ##Powering the boat